canastro/blog/src/pages/2017-12-08---power-of-flow-runtime/index.md

 # What is Flow Runtime?

-Flow runtime annotates your code with type validations to be ran in runtime.
-Some type errors cannot be detected on compilation time but only on runtime, imagine the follow code:
+Some type errors cannot be detected on compilation time but only on runtime, flow-runtime annotates your code with assertations to validate types.
+Imagine the following code:

 ```javascript
 const getValue = (input: Object, shouldParse: boolean): number =>